BattletechModders/CBTBehaviorsEnhanced/README.md

 ## NOTES TODO ERRORS

-* TODO: One destroyed leg means movement of 1 MP, no running, gains a +5 PSR modifier, jumping requires a PSR
 * Heat Modifiers are applied dynamically; this means you can fire, raise your heat, and suddenly not be able to move.
 This should be fixed, but requires some state management.
 * Disable `MechEngineer.Features.MoveMultiplierStat` - it will be completely ignored by the revamped heat-based movement logic
 * ERROR: Problems in interleaved mode if you hit "OK" before everyone is done moving.